laggingreflex/gfork/README.md

 ./node_modules/express -> ~/.npm/node_modules/express -> ~/my-forks/express
 ```

-But you don't have to type that long command every time,
+You don't have to type that long command every time,
 gfork can store these command configs so you can have this as your default action for all forks, and you **just** have to run `gfork express`.